Free range eggs

 However on closer investigation, they keep 8 birds per square metre; I wouldn't call that free-range.
 Certainly compared to our hens they get very few creepy crawlies, greens and fresh legumes.
 Another company allows them out for short periods.

-To be honest I think true free-range eggs are virtually impossible to buy except at farmers' markets.
+To be honest I think true free-range eggs are virtually impossible to buy except perhaps at farmers' markets.

 If you want the best, you have to keep your own cage-free hens.
 Birds that can scratch and forage are not really compatible with the corporate environment.